 (3) The tantalum or super capacitor will be aging after years of usage.
 When the power supply of tantalum capacitor cannot reach the initial default value, there are also the potential risks of data loss or SSD failed to be detected after abnormal power off.

 2. Only save the data in SDRAM but not mapping table

 This method reduced the usage of SDRAM or tantalum capacitor.
 “Do not save the mapping table” does not mean the miss of mapping table, which only does not save the last updated mapping table.

-When power-on again, SSD will find the new programmed data after last saved mapping table and then re-built the new mapping table.
-The disadvantage of this method is that it needs long-time to re-built the mapping table before SSD returning to normal use if without reasonable mechanism design setting.
+When power on again, SSD will find the new programmed data after last saved mapping table and then re-built the new mapping table.
+The disadvantage of this method is that it needs long-time to re-build the mapping table before SSD returns to regular use if without reasonable mechanism design setting.

 To the SSD without SDRAM design, all of the data are written into NAND Flash directly.
-On this way, the data have not been written into NAND Flash will be marked as failure program and returned to host in abnormal power-off, then there is no extra data need to be saved.
+This way, if the data that have not been written into NAND Flash will be marked as failure program and returned to host in abnormal power-off, then no extra data need to be saved.
 Therefore, for the applications need high reliability, the best design is without SDRAM.
-The only disadvantage is read/write performance not so fast.
-But in practice, most applications do not pursuit the best performance but enough performance with high reliability.
+The only disadvantage is read/write performance is not so fast.
+But in practice, most applications do not pursue the best performance but enough performance with high reliability.